What’s New ?

 For the leaf node 8, the number of nodes along the edges is 3.

-The maximum number of node from root to farthest leaf is: max(4, 3, 3, 3) is 4.
-Hence, height of the binary tree is 4.
+The maximum number of nodes from root to farthest leaf is: max(4, 3, 3, 3) is 4.
+Hence, the height of the binary tree is 4.

 Step 1: Use a queue data structure to approach this problem statement, hence, initialize an empty queue data structure.